-Actor and producer, James Gandolfini was famously known as the likeable mafia man Tony Soprano on the long running cable television series, The Sopranos.
+Actor and producer, James Gandolfini was famously known as the likable mafia man Tony Soprano on the long-running cable television series, The Sopranos.
 On the show, family meant everything.
 Well, sort of, anyway.
 In real life, Gandolfini’s family really did mean everything and he had the best intentions when it came to providing for them.

 An Estate Planning Attorney Could Have Saved Gandolfini Millions

 When James Gandolfini died suddenly in 2013, his estate was an estimated $70 million.
 In addition to leaving $1.6 million to friends and relatives and bequeathing properties and land in Italy to his kids, his will was fairly straightforward.
 He provided: